Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-faq.md

 You can use the returned ACR path to deploy the image as a web service on any docker host.

+**How can I check the version of my installed CLI?**
+Can you check the version of your CLI using the below command:

+	pip show azure-cli-ml

 **How do I upgrade just the AML CLI?**

 You can upgrade your azuremlcli installation using pip.